robang74/git-functions/README.md

 on which commands are currently executing.
 The single quotes around the commands string are necessary to avoid that the variable is expanded before starting the loop.

+In case the last command fails then the loop stops and spwan a emergency `bash` in that shell - which is restricted - the operator can handle the issue and then decide to proceed further with `exit` or definitely stop with `exit 1`.

+    Switched to branch 'devel'
+    Your branch is up-to-date with 'origin/devel'.

+    branch: devel, KO
+    fix the problem and then type exit or type exit 1 to abort completely

+    bash: /tmp/colors.shell: No such file or directory +git:devel> exit 1

 Usage